Carnival in Croatia, Slovenia & Macedonia February

 On 22 July Perast men row decorated boats laden with stones to Gospa od Škrpjela in a centuries-old tradition, adding to the artificial island created by their ancestors.
-The event is now accompanied by the Perast to Tivat yacht regatta.
+The event is now accompanied by a Perast-to-Tivat yacht regatta.

-A raucous and ramshackle contingent of daredevils takes to the Drina in anything that floats (and often things that don’t) each July to commemorate the centuries-old tradition of rafting the river.
+A raucous and ramshackle contingent of daredevils takes to the Drina at Tara National Park in anything that floats (and often things that don’t) each July to commemorate the centuries-old tradition of rafting the river.

-This is the hot height of summer, with many of the region’s resorts packed out with holidaymakers and coast-bound roads jammed with traffic.
-Cities inland are quieter.
+This is the hot height of summer, with the region’s coastal resorts packed out with holidaymakers and roads jammed with traffic.
+Inland cities are quieter.

 Sarajevo Film Festival, Bosnia & Hercegovina

-In one of the most exciting and bizarre events in all of the Balkans, hundreds of thousands of revellers descend on the tiny town of Guča to damage their eardrums, livers and sanity over four cacophonous days of revelry (www.guca.rs).
+In one of the most exciting and bizarre events in all of the Balkans, hundreds of thousands of revellers descend on the tiny town of Guča to damage their eardrums, livers and sanity over four cacophonous days of trumpet-fuelled revelry.

 Nišville International Jazz Festival, Serbia

-The sprawling Niš Fortress hosts this jazz festival (www.nisville.com) each August with acts from around the world on the programme.
+The sprawling Niš Fortress hosts this jazz festival each August with acts from around the world taking to the stage.

 Boka Night, Montenegro